VicenteB97/randomLift/README.md

 # Computing the lift force of an airfoil with the Bernouilli equation

-This is a minimal example that computes the lift force of an airfoil subject to randomly distributed parameters accordig to the Bernouilli equation, which assumes our airplane is flying in non-compressible air or very low mach numbers.
+This is a minimal example that computes the lift force of an airfoil subject to randomly distributed parameters accordig to the Bernouilli equation, which assumes non-compressible air or low mach numbers regarding airflow.
 The repository contains a C source file in the `src` folder which gets compiled and executed by the  [Singaloid Cloud Developer Platform](http://signaloid.io).

+## Mathematical model
 Specifically, we use the following [mathematical model](https://www.grc.nasa.gov/www/k-12/VirtualAero/BottleRocket/airplane/lifteq.html):

 ```math